 Fortunately, Trek-Segafredo still had one more rider to help: the powerful engine of Ellen van Dijk.
 With Ellen’s help, Longo Borghini was soon back in the yellow jersey group.

 “Ellen did wait for me, and we didn’t have the time to change back the bike, but it was fine.
 Ellen rode me back to the peloton, which was amazing,” praised Longo Borghini.

-While the action was playing out differently for Trek-Segafredo, in front, Reusser was increasing her lead.
-Reusser held on to take a solo win while a three-rider chase group grabbed the minor places.
-The yellow jersey led home the peloton of 23 riders, all that was left after a day of gravel chaos.
+While the action was playing out differently for Trek-Segafredo, in the front of the race, Marlen Reusser increased her lead in a solo effort.
+Reusser held on to take the win while a three-rider chase group grabbed the minor places.
+The yellow jersey led home the peloton – 23 riders – all that remained after a day of gravel chaos.

-Cycling is a team sport, and it took a full-team effort to keep Elisa Longo Borghini in 4th place on the GC.
+Cycling is a team sport, and it took a full-team effort to keep Elisa Longo Borghini in the top spots on the GC.
 And, as always, she was first to give them credit.

 “The whole team did a great job: Audrey (Cordon-Ragot) was always keeping me in front, Leah (Thomas) was going back to the car to deliver me bottles.
 I am proud of them; I am proud of Trek-Segafredo,” said Longo Borghini, then added:

 “It doesn’t happen in many teams that you see the World Champion give up the bike.
 It was an honor to ride her bike to the finish!”